ccy7701/pf-visualiser/docs/spec-variance-analysis.md

 * EPF (actual vs projected)
 * EPF variance

-### 3.6 Save Behavior
+### 3.6 Read-Only Actuals

-The system shall persist actual values per scenario and month.
+The Variance Analysis UI shall not provide manual actual-value inputs or a save-actuals action.

-Save operation rules:
+Read-only actual panes include:

-* upsert by unique key (`scenario_id`, `month`)
+* COH / ELR / EPF values from History for the selected month
-* include only months with at least one meaningful actual value
+* expense category values from History for the selected month
-* preserve nullable fields when not provided
+* a source label indicating whether a History record exists for the selected month

 ---